 This post is authored by our special guest, Karen Holland.
 Karen is a Newborn Care Specialist, Postpartum Doula, and New Parent Educator, a Red Cross CPR/First Aid/AED Instructor, and holds her SNNEB from Scotland, where she was born and raised.
 With more than 30 years experience working with families and newborns, Karen provides exceptional, non-judgmental Postpartum Doula, Newborn Care Specialist, and New Parent Educator services to the Greater Washington, D.C., area through her firm, All Baby Concierge.
 You are invited to follow Karen on Facebook.

 I have worked with families who have welcomed multiples into their families for years.
-What follows is a list of tips for managing the process without frustration and burnout.
+What follows is a list of parenting tips for twins so you can manage the process without frustration and burnout.

 - Ask for, and accept offers of help; this can include: